theThings/thethings.iO-UDP/README.md

 ### Payload

-Once you have the header you have to concatenate your own payload.
-This payload will be sent as an hex string to a cloud code function which will parse the payload sent by your devices.
+Once you have the header you have to concatenate it with the payload.
+The payload consists on a hex string.
+The whole string must be an even number.

+This payload will be sent as a hex string to a cloud code function which will parse the payload sent by your devices.
 This cloud code function is created automatically when you create a new UDP product.
+You can read more about our cloud code function in our [Developers Portal](https://developers.thethings.io/v2.0/docs/udp)

 ### HMAC-SHA1